 Cal State San Bernardino and San Bernardino Valley Community College are valued community assets, providing education, jobs, and enrichment opportunities.
 Though Cal State has some oncampus housing, both schools are predominantly commuter schools.
 As is the case statewide, college students often face precarious and uncertain housing situations; it is not uncommon for college students to double up to afford housing and tuition.
-Even for students who are adequately housed, the combined cost of college tuition and housing may result in some level of housing insecurity.
-In 2022, the San Bernardino Community College District was awarded a \$1 million grant for a housing feasibility study.
-Should the feasibility study demonstrate the demand for housing, the college district can submit an additional application for an allocation from California's pool of \$1.5 billion to finance the development and construction of student housing.
+Even for students who are adequately housed, the combined cost of college tuition and housing may result in housing insecurity.
+In 2022, the San Bernardino CCD was awarded a \$1 million grant for a feasibility study.
+Should the feasibility study demonstrate the demand for housing, the district can submit an application for an allocation from California's pool of \$1.5 billion to finance the development of student housing.

-• 5.4a.
-Support local college and university efforts to explore the development of on- and offsite housing opportunities for their students and faculty.
+- 5.4a.
+Support local college and university efforts to explore the development of on- and offsite housing opportunities for their students and faculty. - 5.4b.
+Work with SBVC to facilitate student housing through the entitlement process-expediting rezoning, development entitlements, or supporting funding applications